Yipit/pyeqs/README.md

 A python library to simplify building complex Elasticsearch JSON queries.
 Based on the Django QuerySet API, backed by the [official python elasticsearch library](https://github.com/elasticsearch/elasticsearch-py).
 Supports Elasticsearch `1.0+`.

+#### Current Development Status

+Currently pre `v1.0`, so the API is not locked in.
+This project aims to follow [semantic versioning](http://semver.org/) once it reaches a stable API.
+The only issues may arise as the backend `elasticsearch-py` library locks its versions to *Elasticsearch* releases.

 ## Installation

 ```bash